Fort Saint Elmo: Layout

 The original star fort, sometimes known as Upper St. Elmo to distinguish it from the rest of the fort, consists of two demi-bastions, two flanks and two faces, a parade ground, barracks and a large cavalier.
 The fort included a ravelin in 1565, but this was demolished during the fort's reconstruction after the siege.

+The Main Entrance of Fort St.Elmo is known as the "Victoria Gate" and it is located at the bottom right corner of the fort.
 A gate known as the Porta del Soccorso serves as the main entrance to Upper St. Elmo.
 The 15th-century Chapel of St Anne is located within the fort's walls close to this gate, and the 18th-century Church of St Anne is found within the parade ground.

 After the fortifications of Valletta were built, Vendôme Bastion was constructed in 1614 linking the French Curtain to Fort St. Elmo.
 The bastion contains an echaugette, and it was eventually converted into a magazine, and later an armoury.
 The bastion is now part of the National War Museum.

 The Carafa Enceinte, which was built starting from 1687, encloses the original fort as well as Vendôme Bastion.
 It consists of the following bastions and curtain walls: